lj020326/Ansible-inventory-file-examples/tests/ansible-multiple-yaml-inventories/example4/README.md

-# Example 5: Multiple YAML inventories with role based groups using INI specified groups
+# Example 4: Multiple YAML inventories with 'role-based' INI inventory groups

 In the prior [Example 3](../example3/README.md), we found the method to merge multiple YAML inventories with the merged results observing intended or expected behavior.